 Exhausting a viewpoint that makes room for other, newer connections and viewpoints, and to do so again and again, is one way of locating what is there but missed up to this point.

 Here’s a demonstration of how this works for me.
 Start with a sample of excerpts I’ve collected on what it means to find “ourselves being at sea.”
-Apologies: There are twelve excerpts and it’s a pretty hefty read before I get to my point.
+Apologies: There are fifteen excerpts and it’s a pretty hefty read before I get to my point.
 That said, please look for anything that surprises you along the way:

 Rene Descartes, philosopher: “The Meditation of yesterday filled my mind with so many doubts that it is no longer in my power to forget them.
 And yet I do not see in what manner I can resolve them; and, just as if I had all of a sudden fallen into very deep water, I am so disconcerted that I can neither make certain of setting my feet on the bottom, nor can I swim and so support myself on the surface.
 I shall nevertheless make an effort . . .until I have met with something which is certain, or at least, if I can do nothing else, until I have learned for certain that there is nothing in the world that is certain.”